dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Limited granularity:** Fine-grained or per-endpoint authentication policies (e.g., step-up authentication) are generally harder to implement and may require additional coordination with downstream services.
 This heavily depends on the capabilities of the edge proxy
 * **Identity propagation challenges:** Ensuring secure and reliable propagation of identity context (e.g., via headers) requires strict validation and trust models between the edge and internal services.
 Proper governance can help overcome this limitation.
 * **Single Point of Failure:** While the ingress proxy or gateway is already a central component in most architectures, performing authentication at the edge makes it a critical part of the security infrastructure.
 Misconfiguration or compromise can impact not just access, but the integrity of authentication decisions system-wide.
 * **Not suitable for service-to-service authentication:** Edge-level authentication only applies to incoming external requests.
 Internal service-to-service calls require additional authentication mechanisms.
+Although technically possible, routing internal communication through the edge may introduce severe performance bottlenecks.

 ### Kernel-Level Authentication